 “What are your protocols?”
 Parents often ask, and it always takes me a moment to gather up the answer to this question.
 There are so many different situations that can arise during pregnancy and birth that there is no pat way to respond to the issue of protocol.
 As a rule, however, I always consider that no set protocol takes the place of good judgment and experienced intuition.

-As I define them, protocols are a set of guidelines drawn up by an individual or group which outlines a standard of practice.
+As I define them, protocols are a set of guidelines drawn up by an individual or group, which outline a standard of practice.
 In my practice as a lay midwife, my protocols are flexible enough to accommodate each situation I meet.
-For instance, with premature rupture of membrane, I once transported a woman by the twenty-four hour mark because she had not gone into labor.
+For instance, with premature rupture of membrane, I once transported a woman by the 24-hour mark because she had not gone into labor.
 Another woman may not go into labor for three days after her water has broken, and in that particular case I might discourage transport.

 Why would I change my protocols?
 In the first case, the woman was living in an unclean and infested environment.
 Her temperature had risen and the baby was showing stress.
-The second woman lives in a very clean and arid environment.
-Both baby and mom are doing well and continue to do so until labor evolves.
-These examples demonstrate how protocols can be flexible to accommodate the unique circumstances and needs of those we serve.
+The second woman lived in a very clean and arid environment.
+Both baby and mom were doing well and continued to do so until labor evolved.
+These examples demonstrate how protocols can be flexible, to accommodate the unique circumstances and needs of those we serve.

-I attended a woman who was so sure of herself and how her labor would go that I questioned if perhaps she was trying to convince herself, and overcome some inner fears.
+I attended a woman who was so sure of herself and how her labor would go that I questioned whether perhaps she was trying to convince herself and overcome some inner fears.
 I explained to her my different protocols and what I felt comfortable and uncomfortable with.
 She told me that we would not even need to think about anything—the baby would just come.

 Her baby did come, but not “just.”
 After an 80-hour labor and a lot of strong lessons her baby arrived safe and sound.
 I was humbled by the way this woman slowly but surely let down her assuredness and worked through each fear until she was finally able to let go and have her baby.
 My intuition had told me that this possibility was present and I was able to both encourage her and help her with her fears before birth, as well as to adjust my protocols to meet her personal needs.
 I find this essential in my practice.

-We come up with a secure plan, but in the long run, I always do with consent and understanding what I need to do to have a healthy mom and baby.
-Protocols are a means to guide me to this satisfying end, but stretching some protocols doesn't necessarily jeopardize that end.
-I bring both my logic and my intuition to bear against the basic nature of the process—a process which often needs no intervention whatsoever to bring it to completion.
+We come up with a secure plan but, in the long run, I always do with consent and understanding what I need to do to have a healthy mom and baby.
+Protocols are a means to guide me to this satisfying end, but stretching some protocols doesn’t necessarily jeopardize that end.
+I bring both my logic and my intuition to bear against the basic nature of the process—a process that often needs no intervention whatsoever to bring it to completion.

 Still, the progress of birth moves across the many facets of a woman’s being.
 The most comprehensive overview of any development in the birth must consider physical, emotional, even spiritual factors.
 As every birth and every birthing mom is unique, we find that there are innumerable ways in which the course is taken.
 Protocols help to keep this spectrum in line by creating an arena in which these various factors can be defined and assessed.
 If the arena of consequence is not big enough to work in comfort, I increase its scope.
 If it becomes too big to allow for safe response, I bring it back to a manageable place.
 I find I must create and adjust protocols to fit my practice and the individual style and knowledge of the woman I am attending.